pulsar-edit/documentation/docs/package-guides/package-word-count.md

 layout: doc.ejs
 ---

-Let's get started by writing a very simple package, that will tell you how many words are in the current buffer and display it in a small modal window.
+Let's get started by writing a very simple package that will tell you how many words are in the current buffer and display it in a small modal window.

-Get started with the [package generator]() to create your package, which we will title `your-name-word-count`.
+The simplest way to start a package is to use the built-in package generator that ships with Atom.
+As you might expect by now, this generator is itself a separate package implemented in [package-generator][].

+You can run the generator by invoking the command palette and searching for "Generate Package".
+A dialog will appear asking you to name your new project.
+Name it `your-name-word-count`.
+Atom will then create that directory and fill it out with a skeleton project and link it into your `~/.atom/packages` directory so it's loaded when you launch your editor next time.

-By default with the package generator, generated code if we run `your-name-word-count:toggle` command through the menu or command palette, we'll get a dialog that says "The YourNameWordCount package is Alive!
+Your new project will also automatically be opened for editing.
+The boilerplate for the new package contains one command called “Your Name Word Count: Toggle”; if you were to invoke this command through the menu or command palette, you’d see a dialog that says "The YourNameWordCount package is Alive!
 It's Alive!".

 ![Wordcount Package is Alive Dialog](/img/atom/toggle.png)